-The disciplinary prosecutor, judge and his defence counsel shall be summoned to the hearing.
+The disciplinary prosecutor, judge and his/her defence counsel shall be summoned to the hearing.

-The disciplinary panel or the Judicial Council shall present evidence which it finds necessary for fair and full determination of the factual situation.
+The disciplinary panel or the Judicial Council shall present evidence that it finds necessary for a fair and full determination of the factual situation.

-If the judge whose disciplinary liability is being looked into fails to respond to the summons of the disciplinary panel or the Judicial Council without justified reason, the procedure shall be conducted in his absence.
+If the judge whose disciplinary liability is being looked into fails to respond to the summons of the disciplinary panel or the Judicial Council without a justified reason, the procedure shall be conducted in his/her absence.